dmerejkowsky/blog/content/post/0095-my-blogging-flow-part-1-under-the-hood.md

 Several people have asked me how my blog works and how it gets written, so here's a blog post about how I blog (so meta).

-# History
+Let's start at the beginning.

+# The history of dmerej.info/blog

+## Buying a DNS domain

+The first step was to buy a domain name.
+I chose [gandi.net](https://www.gandi.net/en) because I only heard good things about their registration service.
+I like the "retro" feel of the `.info` <abbr title="Top Level Domain">TLD</abbr>, and the `dmerej` prefix is the one I use to shorten my name.
+Wether it's a good thing or not, it's to late to change it now, so there.

 ## Getting my own machine

 I always wanted to control all aspects regarding the hosting of my blog, so I started by looking for a dedicated machine.

-If you're not familiar with the concept, having a dedicated machine means that you pay for the hardware and a ssh access to a server owned by soneone else.
+If you're not familiar with the concept, having a dedicated machine means that you pay for the hardware and ssh access to a server owned by soneone else.
 In exchange, you get to install and configure everything by hand.
-If it sounds like a loosy deal to you, remember that [I value control over convenience]({{< ref "post/0090-a-definition-of-the-linux-desktop.md" >}}).
+If it sounds like a loosy deal to you, remember that [I value control over convenience]({{< ref "post/0090-a-definition-of-the-linux-desktop.md" >}}) :)

 Anyway, I bought a server at a company called dedibox.
 (For the sake of completeness, I must say I'm now hosted by the nice people at [Digital Ocean](https://www.digitalocean.com)).